 What is Lending Works' minimum lending amount and how many loans can I lend in?

 For just £100, lenders spread their money across thousands of loans.

 Lending Works' lending accounts are available as IFISAs.

-Experts, journalists and bloggers who conduct research and write articles for 4thWay are subject to 4thWay's Editorial Code of Practice.
+The opinions expressed are those of the author(s) and not held by 4thWay.
+4thWay is not regulated by ESMA or the FCA.
+All the specialists and researchers who conduct research and write articles for 4thWay are subject to 4thWay's Editorial Code of Practice.
 For more, please see 4thWay's terms and conditions.

-*Commission and impartial research: our service is free to you.
-We already show dozens of P2P lending companies in our accurate comparison tables and we keep adding more as soon as they provide us with enough details.
-We receive compensation from Lending Works and other P2P lending companies not mentioned above when you click through from our website and open accounts with them.
+*Commission, fees and impartial research: our service is free to you.
+4thWay shows dozens of P2P lending accounts in our accurate comparison tables and we add new ones as they make it through our listing process.
+We receive compensation from Lending Works and other P2P lending companies not mentioned above either when you click through from our website and open accounts with them, or to cover the costs of conducting our calculated stress tests and ratings assessments.
 We vigorously ensure that this doesn't affect our editorial independence.
 Read How we earn money fairly with your help.